-The current 303-page draft update of Orangetown's Comprehensive Plan, by AKRF, is dated March 2023.
-Objectives for transport are based on an inventory of existing transportation systems and public feedback.
-It's Transportation, Mobility & Parking element, encourages adding active transportation infrastructure where possible, applying complete streets and traffic calming measures to improve roadway safety for all users, and ensuring residential and commercial growth considers the addition and routing of truck traffic throughout Town (page 114).
+The 303-page draft update of Orangetown's Comprehensive Plan, by AKRF, dated March 2023, presents objectives for transport based on an inventory of existing transportation systems and public feedback1.
+It's Transportation, Mobility & Parking element encourages adding active transportation infrastructure where possible, applying complete streets and traffic calming measures to improve roadway safety for all users, and ensuring residential and commercial growth considers the addition and routing of truck traffic throughout Town (page 114).
 The Plan emphasizes adding new infrastructure while improving existing infrastructure.
 The subsection on 'Parking', notes parking can be limited in some downtown areas, including the former Village of South Nyack.